 Za’atar Chicken with Tahini Lemon Sauce

-- This Za’atar chicken is a great alternative to the same old chicken marinades that you likely make.
+- This Za’atar chicken is packed with middle eastern flavors and a great alternative to the same old chicken marinades that you likely make.
 It’s light and flavourful without being too overpowering in flavour, so you can serve it with a variety of side dishes.

 - Other than the za’atar spice which you may not have in your spice cupboard, every other ingredient is a pantry/fridge staple which you will likely have on hand.